 - (1) Purpose.
 An initial investigation is an inspection of a suspected site by the department and documentation of conditions observed during that site inspection.
-The purpose of the initial investigation is to determine whether a release or threatened release of a hazardous substance may have occurred that warrants further action under this chapter.: - (a) Whether there has been a release or threatened release of a hazardous substance to the environment; - (b) Whether the release or threatened release may pose a threat to human health or the environment; - (c) Whether the population that may be threatened may include a vulnerable population or an overburdened community; 93 - (d) Whether further remedial action is necessary under state cleanup law to confirm whether there has been a release or threatened release that poses a threat to human health or the environment;94 - (e) Whether further remedial action is necessary under state cleanup law to address the threat to human health and the environment posed by the release or threatened release.
-This determination is based on the criteria in WAC 173-340-330(5);95 - (f) Whether an emergency remedial action or an interim action is necessary under state cleanup law to address the threat, and whether persons in the potentially affected vicinity need to be notified of such action; 96 - (g) Whether action under another state or federal law is appropriate;97 and - (h) The current owners and operators of the site.
-98
+The purpose of the initial investigation is to determine whether a release or threatened release of a hazardous substance may have occurred that warrants further action under this chapter. - (a) Whether there has been a release or threatened release of a hazardous substance to the environment; - (b) Whether the release or threatened release may pose a threat to human health or the environment; - (c) Whether the population that may be threatened includes a likely vulnerable population or overburdened community; - (d) Whether further remedial action is necessary under state cleanup law to confirm whether there has been a release or threatened release that poses a threat to human health or the environment; - (e) Whether further remedial action is necessary under state cleanup law to address the threat to human health and the environment posed by the release or threatened release.
+This determination is based on the criteria in WAC 173-340-330(5); - (f) Whether an emergency remedial action or an interim action is necessary under state cleanup law to address the threat, and whether persons in the potentially affected vicinity need to be notified of such action; - (g) Whether action under another state or federal law is appropriate; and - (h) The current owners and operators of the site. - (2) Applicability and timing, Whenever the department receives information and has a reasonable basis to believe that there may be a release or a threatened release of a hazardous

-93 Added as one of the purposes of an initial investigation to determine whether the population threatened may include a vulnerable population or an overburdened community.
+&lt;sup>93 Added as one of the purposes of an initial investigation to determine whether the population that may be threatened includes a likely vulnerable population or overburdened community.
 This is needed to complete an initial SHARP assessment under Section 320 and help prioritize sites for further action under Section 340.
 This initial determination will likely be based on the site's location and the environmental health disparities map or other readily available information.

-94 Clarified that one of the purposes of the initial investigation is to determine whether further remedial action is necessary to confirm a suspected site.
+&lt;sup>94 Clarified that one of the purposes of the initial investigation is to determine whether further remedial action is necessary to confirm a suspected site.
 This reflects actions under the current rule.

-95 Clarified that a further action determination based on an initial investigation is based on the delisting criteria in WAC 173-340-330(5).
+&lt;sup>95 Clarified that a further action determination based on an initial investigation is based on the delisting criteria in WAC 173-340-330(5).
 If the site meets the applicable criteria, the site is placed on the no further action sites list.
 If the site does not meet the criteria, the site is placed on the contaminated sites list.

-96 Clarified that one of the purposes of an initial investigation is to determine whether an emergency action or an interim action is necessary, and whether persons in the potentially affected vicinity need to be notified of such action.
+&lt;sup>96 Clarified that one of the purposes of an initial investigation is to determine whether an emergency action or an interim action is necessary, and whether persons in the potentially affected vicinity need to be notified of such action.
 This reflects actions under the current rule.

-97 Clarified that one of the purposes of an initial investigation is to determine whether action under another state or federal law is appropriate.
+&lt;sup>97 Clarified that one of the purposes of an initial investigation is to determine whether action under another state or federal law is appropriate.
 This reflects actions under the current rule.

-98 Added identifying current owners and operators as one of the purposes of the initial investigation.
+&lt;sup>98 Added identifying current owners and operators as one of the purposes of the initial investigation.
 This reflects Ecology's current practice and policy, as specified in Toxics Cleanup Program Policy 310A, Section 5.